/* Google Analytics */

 • Do not share the house/room key with anyone except for the landlord (if staying in an apartment) and other family members (if taking homestay)

-• Be respectful of other housemates and neighbors at all times, including avoiding making noise in the evening, not having a party without consent from the apartment manager or homestay family, not staying out after curfew without telling homestay family if staying with a host family
+• Be respectful of other housemates and neighbors at all times, including avoiding making noise in the evening, not having a party without consent from the apartment manager or homestay family, and not staying out after curfew without telling homestay family if staying with a host family

 • Take good care of properties, as well as appliances and furniture in accommodation